bevyengine/bevy-website/content/learn/book/graphics/2d/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: Explain how 2D graphics in Bevy is actually 3D with a weird camera projection
+* Explain how 2D graphics in Bevy is actually 3D with a weird camera projection

-TODO: define the relevant abstractions
+* Define the relevant abstractions
+{% end %}